 As soon as possible

-The Access to Medicine Foundation is a non-profit organisation based in Amsterdam, the Netherlands.
-Our mission is to stimulate and guide pharmaceutical companies to do more for the two billion people worldwide who cannot access the medicine they need.
+The Access to Medicine Foundation is a non-profit organisation based in Amsterdam.
+Our mission is to stimulate and guide pharmaceutical companies to do more for the 2 billion people worldwide who cannot access the medicine they need.

 Roles and responsibilities